CristinaMoraru/DoViP/docs_make/src/Running.md

   * value is Integer
   * default is 1
 #### `NONInt_th_completeness_CheckV_AAIHighConf`
-  * this parameter gives the minimum completeness of a viral contig when the method for determining the completeness is AAIHighConf
+  * this parameter gives the minimum completeness to keep a viral contig when the method for determining the completeness is AAIHighConf
   * value is Float
   * default is 30.0

 If CheckV used AAIMediumConf method to estimate the completeness of the viral contigs:
   * it means that it found related viruses in its database and it can estimate the completeness with moderate precission